Magazine

 Collectibles, art, and other alternative investments may not feature similar tax deductions as stocks and bonds.
 In addition, art, coins, and similar collectibles fall into the strict IRS classification for collectibles, resulting in a maximum 28% tax on net capital gains.

-On the other hand, real estate and specific types of energy investments may feature tax-free or tax-deferred opportunities.
-For example, your investment may include 1031 exchanges or Opportunity Zone tax breaks [5].
-You can avoid paying taxes with these investments by using the proceeds from selling one alternative asset to invest in a like asset.
+On the other hand, real estate-specific types of energy investments may feature tax-free or tax-deferred opportunities.
+For example, your investment may include 1031 exchanges or Opportunity Zone tax breaks.
+You can avoid paying taxes with these investments by using the proceeds from selling one alternative asset to invest in a similar asset.

-What Are the Main Characteristics of Alternative Investments?
+What Are the Main Characteristics of Alternative Investments by SEC?

-The U.S. Securities and Exchange Commission (SEC) lightly regulates most alternative investments, if at all.
+The U.S. Securities and Exchange Commission (SEC) lightly regulates most alternative investments.
 As a result, there’s little legal incentive for holders of alternative assets to be fully transparent.
 It is up to the investor to do thorough due diligence or be an expert in that market.
-For example, an investor would have less verifiable information when investing in a network of pig farms than in Amazon.

-Also, alternative investments don’t get the broad exposure and advertising that publicly traded assets receive.
-This means the investor must be more investigative or plugged into the market.
+Also, alternative investments don’t get the broad exposure and advertising that publicly traded assets receive, which means the investor must be more investigative or plugged into the market.
 However, online investment platforms have given these assets more exposure and availability to accredited and retail investors.

-Alternate assets are not subject to regular valuation, and their markets are smaller than traditional assets.
-So, these assets can be challenging to sell or convert into cash.
+Alternative assets are not subject to regular valuation, and their markets are smaller than traditional assets, so they can be challenging to sell or convert into cash.
 However, one of the alternative assets' primary qualities is their low correlation to conventional asset classes, meaning they react differently to changing market conditions.

 How Can Alternative Investments Be Useful to Investors?